Occupational Health and Safety

 Promoting occupational health and safety in operations

-Alongside the previous initiatives, Central Retail's Italy business unit takes additional steps to prioritize the health and well-being of its employees by offering non-occupational medical and health care services.
+Alongside the previous initiatives, Central Retail takes additional steps to prioritize the health and well-being of its employees by offering non-occupational medical and health care services.
 These voluntary health promotion services and programs are designed to enhance employee's wellness and vitality.
-It encompasses various initiatives such as 'Safe Zone' mental health talk sessions, discounted fitness memberships, consultations on breast cancer, dermatological check-ups conducted in collaboration with major hospitals, as well as access to private and contracted medical services for employees with supplementary insurance coverage.
+It encompasses various initiatives such as 'Safe Zone' mental health talk sessions, discounted fitness memberships, consultations on breast cancer, dermatological check-ups conducted in collaboration with major hospitals, as well as access to private and contracted medical services for employees with supplementary insurance coverage held online via Tops Care Telehealth One Stop Care including medical staff online consultation.

 Moreover, Central Retail places a strong emphasis on extending OHS measures to encompass suppliers and contractors.
 Central Retail commits to mitigate risks and ensure a safe working environment for all stakeholders.
 This commitment is demonstrated through strict compliance with Central Retail's OHS protocols, including the requirement for suppliers and contractors to adhere to appropriate personal protective equipment (PPE) standards.
 By fostering a culture of safety and collaboration, Central Retail aims to create a sustainable workplace that prioritizes the well-being of everyone involved.